 Apnea of prematurity (AOP) is a condition in which premature infants stop breathing for 15 to 20 seconds during sleep.
 AOP usually goes away on its own as a baby matures.

 Asthma makes it hard to breathe.
 But with treatment, the condition can be managed so that kids can still do the things they love.
 Learn all about asthma.

 Bronchitis is an inflammation of the lining of the bronchial tubes.
 When a person has bronchitis, it may be harder for air to pass in and out of the lungs.

 Babies who are born prematurely or who experience respiratory problems shortly after birth are at risk for bronchopulmonary dysplasia (BPD), sometimes called chronic lung disease.

-Cystic fibrosis (CF), a genetic disorder that particularly affects the lungs and digestive system, makes kids who have it more vulnerable to repeated lung infections.
+Cystic fibrosis (CF) is a genetic disorder that affects the lungs and digestive system Kids who have it can get lung infections often and have trouble breathing.

 Extracorporeal membrane oxygenation (ECMO) is the use of a machine to do the work that the heart and lungs normally do.